 "I need time to think" is one of the most loaded sentences in any relationship.
 For them, it is an honest request for space to process.
 For you, it is the starting gun of the worst waiting game of your life.

 Your response in this moment is critical.
-If you argue, pressure, or negotiate, you confirm that you cannot respect their needs — which pushes the decision toward the outcome you fear.
-If you respond with composure, you demonstrate maturity and self-control — which is reassuring.
+If you argue, pressure, or negotiate, you confirm that you cannot respect their needs, which pushes the decision toward the outcome you fear.
+If you respond with composure, you demonstrate maturity and self-control.

 - "Can I do something to help you decide?" (this is pressure disguised as support)

-- "Just know that I love you and I'll do anything" (emotional flooding that creates guilt, not clarity)
+- "Just know that I love you and I will do anything" (emotional flooding that creates guilt, not clarity)

 The waiting is the hardest part.
 Your mind will generate worst-case scenarios on loop.
 Here is how to manage it: